konradstrachan/tgo/README.md

 # About

 TgO (Telegram Ollama) is a private, locally hosted Telegram AI assistant that connects to your own Ollama instance.
 It only responds to queries from pre-approved Telegram users, and can answer in brief or detailed modes.

-It maintains per-user conversation memory, including rolling state summaries and a semantic vector store for relevant fact retrieval, enabling more context-aware responses.
+TgO maintains per-user conversation memory, including rolling state summaries and a semantic vector store for relevant fact retrieval, enabling more context-aware responses.
 The bot supports model selection from your Ollama models, keeps all processing local for privacy, and never sends your queries to external services.

 # Set up instructions